 These CREAMY Garlic DAIRY FREE Mashed Potatoes are the best!
 Enjoy this easy to make vegan mashed potatoes recipe that uses broth and olive oil instead of milk!
-Perfect for everyday dinner or Thanksgiving – you won’t believe how good and healthy these are!
+Perfect for any dinner – you won’t believe how good they are!

 It’s been 11 days without cheese or milk.
 11 days.
 11 days!

-Cheese is something I love dearly (let’s be real) so all of a sudden saying goodbye to cheesy casseroles, mac and cheese, pizza and simple cheese slices hasn’t been easy, but at the same time it hasn’t been impossible.
+Cheese is something I love dearly (let’s be real), so suddenly saying goodbye to cheesy casseroles, mac and cheese and pizza hasn’t been easy.
+But at the same time?
+It hasn’t been impossible.

 How to Make Dairy Free Mashed Potatoes